nadeulab/IgCaller/README.md

 Adjust the parameters for sequencing technique, sequencing coverage, gene to be analyzed, etc. as explained below:

 #### Mandatory arguments:
-*	inputsFolder (-I): path to the folder containing the supplied IgCaller reference files.
+*	inputsFolder (-I): Path to folder containing IgCaller reference files.
-*	genomeVersion (-V): version of the reference human genome used when aligning the WGS data (hg19 or hg38).
+*	genomeVersion (-V): Reference genome version [hg19, hg38].
-*	chromosomeAnnotation (-C): chromosome annotation [ensembl = without 'chr' (i.e. 1); ucsc = with 'chr' (i.e. chr1)].
+*	chromosomeAnnotation (-C): Chromosome annotation [ensembl = without 'chr' (i.e. 1); ucsc = with 'chr' (i.e. chr1)].
-*	bamT (-T): path to tumor BAM file aligned using [BWA-MEM](http://bio-bwa.sourceforge.net/) (v0.7.15 and v0.7.17 have been tested).
+*	bamT (-T): Path to tumor BAM file aligned using [BWA-MEM](http://bio-bwa.sourceforge.net/) (v0.7.15 and v0.7.17 have been tested).
-* sequencing (-seq): sequencing technique (whole-genome sequencing (wgs), whole-exome sequencing (wes), or high-coverage capture NGS (capture)) (default = wgs).
+* sequencing (-seq): Sequencing technique [whole-genome sequencing (wgs), whole-exome sequencing (wes), high-coverage capture NGS (capture)), or amplicon-based NGS (amplicon)].
-* sequencingDepth (-seqDepth): Sequencing depth (low (~30x), int (50-200x), high (>250x))
+* sequencingDepth (-seqDepth): Sequencing depth [low (~30x), int (50-200x), high (>250x)].
-*	bamN (-N): path to normal BAM file aligned using BWA-MEM, if available.
+*	bamN (-N): Path to normal bam file, if avilable.
-*	pairedMode (-pm): Tumor and normal paired status (paired/unpaired, default=None).
+*	pairedMode (-pm): Tumor and normal paired status [paired/unpaired, default=None].
 Need to be specified when bamN is specified.
 Paired = Normal BAM used for all analyses.
-Unpaired = Normal BAM only used to calculate tumor purity estimates based on coverage
+Unpaired = Normal BAM only used to calculate tumor purity estimates based on coverage.
-*	refGenome (-R): path to reference genome FASTA file (not mandatory, but recommended, when specifying a normal BAM file.
+*	refGenome (-R): Path to reference genome FASTA file (not mandatory, but recommended, when specifying a normal BAM file.
 Mandatory when bamN is not specified).

 #### Optional arguments:
 ###### Gene/receptor to be analyzed:
-*	geneToAnalyze (-g): Gene/receptor to be analyzed (ig/tcr/both, default=ig).
+*	geneToAnalyze (-g): Gene/receptor to be analyzed [ig/tcr/both, default=ig].

+###### Amplicon-based sequencing:
+*	primer (-pr): Location of the primer in the V gene for amplicon-based data [leader/fr1/cdr1/fr2/cdr2/fr3, default=None].
+It is used to calculate the percentage of identity starting with the sequence after the primer location.
+Only applicable when igblast is used for the annotation using the '-a' argument (recommended).
+Required if '-seq amplicon'.
+See parameter '--primerStringency' for further tunning.
+*	primerStringency (-prs): Primer stringency [strict/permissive, default=strict]: strict = only annotate sequences with nucleotides found after the theoric location of the primer. permissive = annotate sequences even if they start later than the theoric location of the primer.
+Only applicable when igblast is used for the annotation using the '-a' argument (recommended).

 ###### Purity of the tumor sample:
-*	tumorPurity (-p): purity of the tumor sample (i.e. tumor cell content) (default = 1).
-It is used to adjust the VAF of the mutations found in the tumor BAM file before filtering them using the vafCutoff, to adjust the score of each rearrangement, and to adjust the reduction of read depth in the CSR analysis.
+*	tumorPurity (-p): Purity (or tumor cell contect) of the tumor sample, if known [0-1, default=1].
+It is used to adjust the scores and some internal cutoffs during the analysis.
+If unknown, use 1.

 ###### Output path and options:
-*	outputPath (-o): path to the directory where the output should be stored.
-Inside the defined directory IgCaller will automatically create a folder named “tumorSample”_IgCaller where output files will be saved (default, current working directory).
+*	outputPath (-o): A folder inside this directory will be created with the output [default = current directory].
-* keepMiniIgBams (-kmb): Should IgCaller keep (i.e. no remove) mini IG BAM files used in the analysis? (default = no).
+* keepMiniIgBams (-kmb): Should IgCaller keep (ie no remove) mini IG BAM files used in the analysis? [no/yes, default=no].
-* reportReadNames (-rrn): Report read names associated with each rearrangement found (no/yes, default=no).
+* reportReadNames (-rrn): Report read names associated with each rearrangement found [no/yes, default=no].

 ###### Annotation tool and database:
-* annotateSeq (-a): Annotate sequence using IgCaller built-in annotation workflow or using IgBlast (builtin/igblast, default=igblast).
+* annotateSeq (-a): Annotate sequence using IgCaller built-in annotation workflow or using IgBlast [builtin/igblast, default=igblast]..
-* annotateSeqDB (-aa): Database of sequences to be used by IgBLAST (imgt/ogrdb, default=imgt).
+* annotateSeqDB (-aa): Database of sequences to be used by IgBLAST [imgt/ogrdb, default=imgt].
 IMGT = release 202430-2 (23 July 2024); OGRDB = release 2024-10-12.

 ###### CLL-specific annotations:
-* subsetsAnnotation (-subsets): Should CLL stereotype subset be annotated? 'imgt' to annotate #2 and #8 using IMGT criteria; 'major' to annotate all major subsets using Agathangelidis et al Blood 2021 definitions (no/imgt/major, default = no).
+* subsetsAnnotation (-subsets): Should CLL stereotype subset be annotated? 'imgt' to annotate #2 and #8 using IMGT criteria; 'major' to annotate all major subsets using Agathangelidis et al Blood 2021 definitions [no/imgt/major, default = no].
-* R110annotation (-R110): Should the R110 mutation in IGLV3-21 be annotated? (no/yes, default = no).
+* R110annotation (-R110): Should the R110 mutation in IGLV3-21 be annotated? [no/yes, default = no].

 ###### IG/TCR reconstruction:
-* highSensitivity (-hs): highSensitivity = no: runs faster by skipping low-confidence rearrangements. highSensitivity = yes: may run significantly slower in some samples since it tries to recover low-confidence rearrangements (no/yes, default = yes).
+* highSensitivity (-hs): highSensitivity = no: runs faster by skipping low-confidence rearrangements. highSensitivity = yes: may run significantly slower in some samples since it tries to recover low-confidence rearrangements [no/yes, default = yes].
-* keepInsertSizeOnlyRearrangements (-kisor): Specify if rearrangements supported only by insert-size reads (i.e., no split-reads) should be kept. keepInsertSizeOnlyRearrangements = yes: may run significantly slower (no/yes, default = no).
+* keepInsertSizeOnlyRearrangements (-kisor): Specify if rearrangements supported only by insert-size reads (i.e., no split-reads) should be kept. keepInsertSizeOnlyRearrangements = yes: may run significantly slower [no/yes, default = no].
-* phaseReadsBasedOnMutations (-prm): Phase reads based on mutations identified in the V gene.
-They will be used to reconstruct the sequence on the V gene but not considered to calculate the score and mapping quality (no/yes, default = yes).
+* phaseReadsBasedOnMutations (-prbm): Phase reads based on mutations identified in the V gene.
+They will be used to reconstruct the sequence on the V gene but not considered to calculate the score and mapping quality [no/yes, default = yes].
-* minimumNumberOfNucleotidesSoft (-mnns): Minimum number of soft-cliped nucleotides to consider a read as split-read and needed to be align on a J/V break in order to recover the read as split (integer number higher than 0, default = 5).
+* minimumNumberOfNucleotidesSoft (-mnns): Minimum number of soft-cliped nucleotides to consider a read as split-read and needed to be align on a J/V break in order to recover the read as split [integer number higher than 0, default = 5].
-* shortReportedVseq (-shortV): make V sequence start at approx FR1 (yes/no, default=yes).
+* shortReportedVseq (-shortV): Make V sequence start at (approx) FR1 [yes/no, default=yes].
-*	mappingQuality (-mq): mapping quality cut off to filter out reads for IG/TCR V(D)J reconstruction (default = 0).
+*	mappingQuality (-mq): Mapping quality cut off to filter out reads for IG/TCR V(D)J reconstruction [default=0].
-*	baseQuality (-bq): base quality cut off to consider a position in samtools mpileup when reconstructing both normal and tumor sequences (default = 13).
+*	baseQuality (-bq): Base quality cut off for samtools mpileup for mutation analysis [default=13].
-*	minDepth (-d): depth cut off to consider a position (0-inf, default = 2).
+*	minDepth (-d): Depth cut off to consider a position [0-inf, default=2].
-*	minAltDepth (-ad): Alt depth cut off to consider a nucleotide (0-inf, default='empty'; will consider 1 for seqDepth = low/int and 2 for high).
+*	minAltDepth (-ad): Alt depth cut off to consider a nucleotide [0-inf, default='empty'; will consider 1 for seqDepth = low/int and 2 for high].
-*	vafCutoff (-vaf): VAF cut off to consider a mutation when working with phased reads and without phased reads, respectively (two numbers between 0-1 separated by a comma, default=0.66,0.1).
+*	vafCutoff (-vaf): VAF cut off to consider a mutation when working with phased reads and without phased reads, respectively [two numbers between 0-1 separated by a comma, default=0.66,0.1].
-*	vafCutoffNormal (-vafN): VAF cut off to consider a variant in the normal sample (0-1, default=0.20).
+*	vafCutoffNormal (-vafN): VAF cut off to consider a variant in the normal sample [0-1, default=0.20].
+*	reportOnlyProductive (-rop): Report only productive rearrangements in the 'output_filtered' file [yes/no, defaul=no].
-* scoreCutoff (-s): Minimum score supporting a gene rearrangement in order to be considered as high confidence (default='empty'; will consider 5 for seqDepth = low, 10 for int, and 15 for high).
+* scoreCutoff (-s): Minimum score supporting a gene rearrangement in order to be considered as high confidence [default='empty'; will consider 5 for seqDepth = low, 10 for int, and 15 for high].
-* scoreCutoffFilter (-sf): Minimum score supporting a gene rearrangement in order to be kept during the analysis (default='empty'; will consider 2 for seqDepth = low, 4 for int, and 6 for high).
+* scoreCutoffFilter (-sf): Minimum score supporting a gene rearrangement in order to be kept during the analysis [default='empty'; will consider 2 for seqDepth = low, 4 for int, and 6 for high].
-* scoreCutoffCSR (-scsr): Minimum score supporting a CSR rearrangement in order to be considered as high confidence (default='empty'; will consider 5 for seqDepth = low, 10 for int, and 15 for high).
+* scoreCutoffCSR (-scsr): Minimum score supporting a CSR rearrangement in order to be considered as high confidence [default='empty'; will consider 5 for seqDepth = low, 10 for int, and 15 for high].

 ###### Oncogenic rearrangements (i.e., translocations, etc.):
+*	runOncogenicRearrangements (-ror): Run the analysis of oncogenic IG/TCR rearrangements [yes/no, default=yes].
-*	runOnlyOncogenicRearrangements (-roor): Run only the analysis of oncogenic IG/TCR rearrangements (yes/no, default=no).
+*	runOnlyOncogenicRearrangements (-roor): Run only the analysis of oncogenic IG/TCR rearrangements [yes/no, default=no].
-*	mappingQualityOncoIg (-mqOnco): Mapping quality cut off to filter out reads when analyzing oncogenic IG/TCR rearrangements (default = 15).
+*	mappingQualityOncoIg (-mqOnco): Mapping quality cut off to filter out reads when analyzing oncogenic IG/TCR rearrangements [default=15].
-*	minNumberReadsTumorOncoIg (-mntonco): Minimum score supporting an oncogenic IG/TCR rearrangement in order to be annotated (default = 5).
+*	minNumberReadsTumorOncoIg (-mntonco): Minimum score supporting an oncogenic IG/TCR rearrangement in order to be annotated [default=5].
-*	minNumberReadsTumorOncoIgPass (-mntoncoPass): Minimum score supporting an oncogenic IG/TCR rearrangement in order to be considered as high confidence (default='empty'; will consider 6 for seqDepth = low, 10 for int, and 15 for high).
+*	minNumberReadsTumorOncoIgPass (-mntoncoPass): Minimum score supporting an oncogenic IG/TCR rearrangement in order to be considered as high confidence [default='empty'; will consider 6 for seqDepth = low, 10 for int, and 15 for high].
-*	vafOncoIgPass (-vafOnco): Minimum VAF of an oncogenic IG/TCR rearrangement in order to be considered as high confidence (range: 0-1; default=0.05).
+*	vafOncoIgPass (-vafOnco): Minimum VAF of an oncogenic IG/TCR rearrangement in order to be considered as high confidence [range: 0-1; default=0.05].
-*	maxNumberReadsNormalOncoIg (-mnnonco): Maximum number of reads supporting an oncogenic IG/TCR rearrangement in the normal sample in order to be considered as high confidence (default = 2).
+*	maxNumberReadsNormalOncoIg (-mnnonco): Maximum number of reads supporting an oncogenic IG/TCR rearrangement in the normal sample in order to be considered as high confidence [default=2].
-* maxNumberCountInPoN (-mncPoN): maximum number of count in panel of normals (PoN) in order to be considered as high confidence (default=2).
+* maxNumberCountInPoN (-mncPoN): Maximum number of count in panel of normals (PoN) in order to be considered as high confidence [default=2].
 * genesOncoIg (-gOnco): Genes to be annotated based on proximity to the oncogenic IG/TCR rearrangement breakpoints.
 All genes, only protein coding genes, or only canonical portein coding transcripts.
-For hg19 reference, protein_coding_canonical is not supported and it is treated as protein_coding (all/protein_coding/protein_coding_canonical,default=protein_coding_canonical).
+For hg19 reference, protein_coding_canonical is not supported and it is treated as protein_coding. [all/protein_coding/protein_coding_canonical, default=protein_coding_canonical].
-* customGenesOncoIg (-cgOnco): Comma-separated list of genes to be annotated with higher priority on the non-IG/TCR breakpoint if they are found within '-gOncoDist' of the breakpoint (default='').
+* customGenesOncoIg (-cgOnco): Comma-separated list of genes to be annotated with higher priority on the non-IG/TCR breakpoint if they are found within '-gOncoDist' of the breakpoint [default=''].
-* genesOncoIgDistance (-gOncoDist): Maximum distance in base pairs from the non-IG/TCR breakpoint to the closest gene to annotate it (default=250000).
+* genesOncoIgDistance (-gOncoDist): Maximum distance in base pairs from the non-IG/TCR breakpoint to the closest gene to annotate it [default=250000].
-* customGenesOncoIgDistance (-cgOncoDist): For genes provided in -cgOnco, maximum distance in base pairs from the non-IG/TCR breakpoint to the closest gene to annotate it (default=500000).
+* customGenesOncoIgDistance (-cgOncoDist): For genes provided in -cgOnco, maximum distance in base pairs from the non-IG/TCR breakpoint to the closest gene to annotate it [default=500000].

 ###### Purity calculation:
-* estimatePurity (-pp): Estimate purity (no/yes, default=yes).
+* estimatePurity (-ep): Estimate purity [no/yes, default=yes].
 If specified, the purity is estimated based on the IG/TCR rearrangements and reported in the output.
 It does not effect the scores and internal cutoffs.
-* estimatePurityCoverage (-ppc): Count gene rearrangements when estimating purity based on drop of coverage even if IgCaller has not called the rearrangement (no/yes/igh, default=no; 'igh' means only applied to IGH locus.)
+* estimatePurityCoverage (-epc): Count gene rearrangements when estimating purity based on drop of coverage even if IgCaller has not called the rearrangement [no/yes/igh, default=no]. 'igh' means only applied to IGH locus.
-* scoreCutoffPurity (-sp): Minimum score supporting a rearrangement in order to be considered during purity calculation (default='empty'; same as 'scoreCutoff').
+* scoreCutoffPurity (-scp): Minimum score supporting a rearrangement in order to be considered during purity calculation [default='empty'; same as 'scoreCutoff'].

-###### Other arguments:
+###### Samtools-related arguments:
-*	pathToSamtools (-ptsam): path to the directory where samtools is installed.
-There is no need to specify it if samtools is found in “PATH” (default = ‘empty’, assuming it is in “PATH”).
+*	pathToSamtools (-ptsam): Path to the directory where samtools is installed.
+No need to specify it if samtools is found in 'PATH' [default = 'empty', assuming it is in 'PATH'].
-*	numThreads (-@): maximum number of threads to be used by samtools (default = 1).
+*	numThreads (-@): Maximum number of threads used for samtools [default=1].

 #### Running time: